jobrouter/typo3-process/Documentation/installation.rst

 Requirements
 ============

-The extension has no PHP requirements in addition to TYPO3 and the TYPO3 JobRouter Connector extension.
+The extension is available for TYPO3 v10 LTS and TYPO3 v11 LTS.

 .. _version-matrix: